Helicone/helicone-router/README.md

 A **unified interface** for every LLM provider using familiar OpenAI syntax.
 Stop rewriting integrations—use one API for OpenAI, Anthropic, Google, AWS Bedrock, and [20+ more providers](https://helix.helicone.ai/docs/providers).

 #### ⚡ **Smart provider selection**
 **Load balance** to always hit the fastest, cheapest, or most reliable option.
 Built-in strategies include latency-based P2C + PeakEWMA, weighted distribution, and cost optimization.
+Always aware of provider uptime and rate limits.

 #### 💰 **Control your spending**
 **Rate limit** to prevent runaway costs and usage abuse.
 Set limits per user, team, or globally with support for request counts, token usage, and dollar amounts.

 #### 🚀 **Reduce latency**
 **Cache responses** to reduce costs and latency by up to 95%.
 Supports Redis and S3 backends with intelligent cache invalidation.

-#### 🔐 **Centralize API keys**
-**Store all API keys securely** with AWS Secrets Manager integration to end credential chaos and security risks.

 #### 📊 **Simplified tracing**
 Monitor performance and debug issues with built-in Helicone integration, plus OpenTelemetry support for **logs, metrics, and traces**.
 All built-in.